|Welcome to The City of Dora

 He anticipates more businesses coming into this area in the future.

 There are many people in the surrounding communities that can’t always get the bigger stores on the highway, due to their age and health issues.
-“Having a store like this is their own neighborhood will be a great convenience to them,” Stevens said.
+“Having a store like this is their own neighborhood will be a great convenience to them,” Stephens said.

 If construction continues at the current pace, Dollar General expects to open for business on August 24, 2014.

-In other city news, Mayor Stevens said the city took ownership of the T.S.
+In other city news, Mayor Stephens said the city took ownership of the T.S.
 Boyd campus when the Walker County Board of Education decided to close that facility.
 “We were sadden to learn the school would be closing.”

 But rather than let the school fall into disrepair and be vandalized, they approached the board about giving the school to the city.